Variations of the Catalan numbers from some nonassociative binary operations: Introduction

 One reason $\P_{*,n}$ and $\T_n$ must be in bijection is that they are each enumerated by the \demph{Catalan number} $\defcolor{C_n}:=\frac{1}{n+1} {2n\choose n}$ which does not depend on $*$.

-In this paper we introduce and investigate two nonassociativity measurements.
-As nonassociativity is an inequivalence of parenthesizations, we broaden our investigation to include other Catalan objects .
+In this paper we investigate two nonassociativity measurements, viewing the failure of a binary operation to be associative through the lens of its inequivalent parenthesizations.
+As such, we broaden our view to other Catalan objects.
 We say trees $t,t'\in\T_n$ are \demph{$(*,n)$-equivalent}, written $\defcolor{t \sim_* t'}$, if the corresponding parenthesizations are equal as functions from $A^{n+1}$ to $A$.
 This is an equivalence relation on a set of Catalan objects, and for brevity we say its equivalence classes are \demph{$(*,n)$-classes}.
-We define $\defcolor{C_{*,n}}$ to be the number of $(*,n)$-classes, and we immediately observe $1\le C_{*,n}\le C_n$.
+We define $\defcolor{C_{*,n}}$ to be the number of $(*,n)$-classes and immediately observe $1\le C_{*,n}\le C_n$.
 We now have an alternate definition of associativity which agrees with the traditional meaning: $*$ is associative if $C_{*,n}=1$ for all $n\in \mathbb N$.
 Thus $C_{*,n}$ measures the failure of $*$ to be associative.
 We say $*$ is \demph{totally nonassociative} if our measure for nonassociativity attains its theoretical upper bound, $C_{*,n}=C_n$.